 Boiling potatoes before you peel them has other benefits, too.
 The potatoes will absorb less water, ensuring they won’t be gluey when mashed and that they’ll absorb all that luscious dairy.
-Also, the peels contain a whole lot of earthy potato flavor, so you’ll retain that goodness by following this method.
+Plus, potato peels contain a whole lot of earthy potato flavor, which you’ll retain by following this method.
 It’s a win-win-win all around.

 8 Recipes to Use Your Perfectly Peeled Potatoes

 There are countless ways to put your peeled potatoes to use in soups, sides, and more.
 Here, eight of our favorite recipes that call for peeled potatoes.